gnupinguin/yandex-to-apple-music/README.md

 ## 🧪 Usage

 1. **Open Yandex Music liked tracks page**
-   → Songs will automatically be saved to storage.
+   → Songs will automatically be saved to storage while you are scrolling down.

 2. **(Optional)** Import or export from JSON using popup buttons.